oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 1. Stop your node
 2. [Wipe node state](./maintenance/wiping-node-state.md)
-3. Download the genesis document published in [this release](https://github.com/oasislabs/public-testnet-artifacts/releases/tag/2020-03-05) to the path `/serverdir/etc/genesis.json`.
+3. Download the genesis document that will be published in [this release](https://github.com/oasislabs/public-testnet-artifacts/releases/tag/2020-03-05) to the path `/serverdir/etc/genesis.json`.
 4. Download the [oasis-node